TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * Login 한 상황에서 동일 device 동일 id로 login할 때 호출되는 콜백 *
+     *  A callback that is called when a duplicate ID is logged on the same device *
-     * @param outPayload 클라이언트로 전달할 페이로드
+     * @param outPayload The payload to pass to the client
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onLoginByOtherConnection(Payload outPayload) throws SuspendExecution {
     }

     /**
-     * 서버에 유저 객체가 살아 있는 상태에서 login 이 호출되었을 경우 호출되는 콜백 *
+     * A callback that is called when login is called while user object is active in the server *
-     * @param payload        클라이언트에서 전달한 임의의 페이로드
+     * @param payload        The arbitrary payload passed by the client
-     * @param sessionPayload onPreLogin에서 전달된 페이로드
+     * The payload passed by @param sessionPayload onPreLogin
-     * @param outPayload     클라이언트로 전달할 임의의 페이로드
+     * @param outPayload     An arbitrary payload to pass to the client
-     * @return boolean type으로 true: ReLogin 성공, false: ReLogin 실패를 반환.
+     * true with @return boolean type: ReLogin succeeds, false: Returns ReLogin fails.
-     * @throws SuspendExecution: 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution: This method cannot suspend Fiber.
      */
     @Override
     public boolean onReLogin(final Payload payload,